Trade/other name(s): Megace, Megace ES

 Interactions with other drugs

-No serious interactions are known at this time.
-But this does not necessarily mean that none exist.
-Check with your doctor, nurse, or pharmacist about other medicines, vitamins, herbs, and supplements, and whether alcohol can cause problems with this medicine.
+Check with your doctor, nurse, or pharmacist about whether any other medicines, vitamins, herbs, and supplements, or alcohol can cause problems with this medicine.

 Interactions with food